thelfer/tfel/docs/web/hosford.md

 ## State variables

-The elastic strain is automatically declared the `StandardElasticity` brick.
+The elastic strain is automatically declared by the `StandardElasticity` brick.
 The associated variable is `eel`.

 The following statement introduces the equivalent plastic strain named